arvin-ds/FIFA21_PCA_Clustering_and_Predictive_Modeling/README.md

   __Data Normalization__ is done in two steps:
   1. Min-Max Normalization of the accompanying variables alongside our target variable, 'Value'.
-  2. 'Value' was un-normally distributed (skewed to the right), so to combat this a Log-Normalization was applied to 'Value'.
+  2. 'Value' is un-normally distributed (skewed to the right), so to combat this a Log-Normalization was applied to 'Value'.

  I begin modeling with a Principal Component Analysis of the data.
 I then perform K-Means clustering on two PCA dimensions which leads me to some very interersting discoveries upon which I elaborate further in the results section.